-- 2- In the isothermal solidification zone, the Ni-base solid solution phase was observed in all samples.
-Also, the η phase was formed in the diffusion-affected zone of the WC-Co base material. - 3- The size of the produced zones in the bonding region depends on the time of the bonding process, and with the change in the bonding time, the size of these zones also changes. - 4- The hardness profile for all samples had the same trend, and the maximum hardness was related to the WC-Co base material and the lowest hardness was related to steel base metal. - 5- The maximum shear strength was related to the bonded sample at 30 min (about 320 MPa) which was due to the removal and damping of residual stresses by the isothermal solidification zone.
+- 1- Based on the microstructural observations, in the isothermal solidification zone, the Ni-base solid solution phase was observed in all samples.
+Also, the η phase (Co6W6C) was formed in the diffusion affected zone of the WC-Co base material. - 2- The size of the produced zones in the bonding region depends on the time of the bonding process, and with the change in the bonding time, the size of these zones also changes. - 3- The hardness profile for all samples had the same trend and the maximum hardness was related to WC-Co base material (around 1100 HV) and the hardness in the isothermal solidification zone was about 380 HV. also the lowest hardness was related to steel base metal. - 4- The maximum shear strength was related to the bonded sample at 30 min, about 320 MPa, which was due to the removal and damping of residual stresses by the isothermal solidification zone.
 The mode of failure in all samples was brittle-ductile.